British Security Co-ordination: Beginnings

 The declaration of war upon Germany by the British in September 1939 forced a break in liaison between SIS (MI6) and the FBI because of the Neutrality Acts of 1930s.
 William Stephenson was sent to the US by the head of SIS to see if it could be rekindled to an extent that SIS could operate effectively in the US.
 While J. Edgar Hoover was sympathetic, he could not go against the State Department without the President's authorisation; he also believed that if it was authorised, it should be a personal liaison between Stephenson and himself without other departments being informed.
 However, Roosevelt endorsed co-operation.

+Stephenson's deputy at BSC was Australian-born British intelligence officer Dick Ellis.
+The pair had been introduced by Sir Ralph Glyn.

+Ellis said Stephenson 'had been providing a great deal of information on German rearmament to Mr Churchill at that time he was not in office [prior to May 1940] but was playing quite an important role in providing background information to members of [the] House of Commons who were much more concerned with what was happening than the administration [of Prime Minister Neville Chamberlain] seemed to be at the time...
+I introduced him to my own channels, to heads of intelligence.
+And that led to his being asked if he was going to America... if he would do what he could to reestablish a link between security authorities here and the FBI.’

 The liaison was necessary because Britain's enemies were already present in the US and could expect sympathy and support from German and Italian immigrants, but the authorities there had no remit or interest in activities that were not directly against US security.

 Stephenson's report on the American situation advocated a secret organisation acting beyond purely SIS activities and covering all covert operations that could be done to ensure aid to Britain and an eventual entry of the US into the war.
 Stephenson was given this remit and the traditional cover of appointment as a 'Passport Control Officer' which he took up in June 1940.
 Although the existing setup in New York was lacking, Stephenson could call upon his personal liaison with Hoover, the support of Canada, the British ambassador, and his acquaintances with US interventionists.